wiigelec/skw/builder/src/proto/git_builder/readme.md

 The primary goal of this module is to provide a reliable, automated, and configurable method for:

 1. Reading build parameters from a single TOML configuration table.
-2. Cloning a specified Git repository.
+2. Cloning or updating a specified Git repository.
 3. Checking out a specific version (tag, branch, or commit hash).
 4. Executing a defined build command within the resulting source directory, with the expected output file noted for informational purposes.